 Manufacturing production in the UK unexpectedly edged down 0.2 percent from a month earlier in March of 2022, after an upwardly revised 0.6 percent drop in February and compared to market expectations of a flat reading.
 Production fell in 6 out of 13 sub-sectors, mostly in manufacturing of pharmaceuticals (-5.4 percent vs 8.4 percent in February) and manufacturing of chemicals and chemical products (-3.5 percent vs -5.7 percent).
 The downturn was partially offset by manufacturing of coke and refined petroleum products (5.7 percent vs 3.9 percent).
 Manufacturing output remained 1.0 percent below the February 2020 pre-coronavirus pandemic levels. source: Office for National Statistics

-Manufacturing Production MoM in the United Kingdom averaged 0.12 Percent from 1968 until 2021, reaching an all time high of 13.10 Percent in June of 2020 and a record low of -25.80 Percent in April of 2020.
+Manufacturing Production MoM in the United Kingdom averaged 0.12 Percent from 1968 until 2022, reaching an all time high of 12.30 Percent in June of 2020 and a record low of -25.80 Percent in April of 2020.
 This page includes a chart with historical data for the United Kingdom Manufacturing Production MoM.
-United Kingdom Manufacturing Production MoM - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.
+United Kingdom Manufacturing Production MoM - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.